ethereum/go-ethereum/content/docs/developers/geth-developer/code-review-guidelines.md

   submit the refactoring as an independent PR, or at least as an independent commit in the same PR.

-* Author keeps rejecting your feedback: reviewers have authority to reject any change for technical reasons.
+* Author keeps rejecting feedback: reviewers have authority to reject any change for technical reasons.
 If you're unsure, ask the team for a second opinion.
-You may close the PR if no consensus can be reached.
+The PR can be closed if no consensus can be reached.

 [effgo]: https://golang.org/doc/effective_go.html
 [revcomment]: https://github.com/golang/go/wiki/CodeReviewComments